sitegeist/Sitegeist.Neos.BestPractices/README.md

 ### Frontend

 1. All frontend components SHOULD be tested in isolation and on a dummy page in the styleguide.
-Those dummy pages in the styleguide are useful for acceptance (customer and PM) and help to spot component-margin issues.
+Those dummy pages in the styleguide are useful for acceptance (customer and PM) and help to spot side effects like margin or z-index issues.

 1. It MUST be ensured that visitors get fresh css and js resources after each deployment.
 The [Sitegeist.KlarSchiff](https://github.com/sitegeist/Sitegeist.KlarSchiff) package is the RECOMMENDED way for this.